adamus1red/tripping-octo-adventure/_posts/2013-12-02-computer-law-2.md

 ---
 layout: page
-title: The Copyright, Designs and Patents Act 1988
+title: Computer Law Part 2
+excerpt: This law essentially stops another body from stealing . . .
 ---

 ###What the law basically does

-this law essentially stops another body from stealing original ideas and portraying those ideas as their own.
+This law essentially stops another body from stealing original ideas and portraying those ideas as their own.
 It stops other bodies from changing and altering the original works of others.

 ### How this affects a computer scientist